hnlearndev/rslife/README.md

 These modifiers are applicable to most but not all functions.

-All functions now use `ParamConfig` for consistent parameter passing and automatic validation.
+All functions now use the builder pattern with `SingleLifeParams` and `SurvivalFunctionParams` for consistent parameter passing and automatic validation.

 ### Full list of actuarial functions available via `rslife::prelude::*`